LudovicRousseau/PCSC/src/README_INTERNALS.txt

 - the library open the shared memory segment (SCardEstablishContextTH() in winscard_clnt.c)
-- each entry readerStates[i] get a reference to the memory segment of the server.
+- each entry readerStates[i] gets a reference to the memory segment of the server.

 The memory is READ ONLY on the library side.